 Maybe your partner is moving in, and you need to upgrade from a twin to queen, or your kids are moving out, and you want to repurpose their rooms.
 Whatever the case — follow these basic mattress storage tips to make sure your bedroom set stays in great shape for years to come.

 Steps to Storing a Mattress and Bed Frame

 A primary concern when keeping any furniture in storage is moisture and temperature changes.
 These mischief-makers can do significant damage to your bed and mattress.

 Consider upgrading from a traditional self storage unit to climate-controlled storage.
 This will ensure that your storage space will have heat in the winter and stay cool in the summer, safeguarding your expensive mattress and bed from severe temperature changes.

 If you do go with a traditional storage unit, buy a portable dehumidifier.
 Though not as ideal, this tool will pump moisture out whenever you visit and help maintain the quality of your mattress.

-You can clean your mattress in a number of ways, but the easiest method is using upholstery cleaner (like you would on a couch) and vacuuming your mattress on both sides.
+You can clean your mattress many different ways, but the easiest method is vacuuming your mattress on both sides and then using upholstery cleaner (like the kind you use on a couch).

 Clean the bed and bed frame with soap and water.
 If desired, use oil soap on the wooden bed or headboard, especially if it’s an antique or older piece.